Roland Wakelin: Career

-He was an affable, sociable man of considerable attainments in fields other than painting - he read widely and had a fine bass voice, with a repertoire from popular songs and Gilbert and Sullivan to Mozart and Bach.
+He was an affable, sociable man of considerable attainments in fields other than painting - he read widely and had a fine bass voice, with a repertoire from popular songs and Gilbert & Sullivan to Mozart and Bach.
 Wakelin, De Maistre and Grace Cossington Smith are regarded as founding the modern movement in Sydney.

 A retrospective of Wakelin’s work was held by the Art Gallery of New South Wales in 1967.
 The exhibition highlighted how Wakelin’s subject matter revolved around his personal life and holidays.
 The landscapes included scenes from Hinton, Bathurst, Mount Saddleback, Terrigal, and Canberra.
 More personal subject matter included his daughter Judith, his wife Estelle, Roland Jr., and close friend and fellow artist, Douglas Dundas.

 In 2003, Newcastle Region Art Gallery held an exhibition of Wakelin’s paintings, the first comprehensive exhibition since the 1967 retrospective.
 The gallery described the artists’ search for artistic expression as beginning “from near abstraction, through a post-impressionistic and Cézannesque interpretation of the 1920s and 1930s, to a romantic vision in later life.”